AntonKolomiiets/Dipcy/README.md

 ## Author

-Dipcy was developed by [AntonKolomiiets], a passionate software developer and digital artist.
+Dipcy was developed by Anton Kolomiiets, a passionate software developer and digital artist.
 For inquiries, contributions, or feedback, feel free to reach out.

 - Email: rykerography@gmail.com
 - GitHub: [AntonKolomiiets](https://github.com/AntonKolomiiets)